SJTU-MVCLab/SpaRW-NeRF-Acceleration/README.md

 </details>

-## Directory structure for the datasets
+## Directory Structure For The Datasets

 <details>
   <summary> (click to expand;) </summary>